 The IAD has a body scanner that allows body measurements to be taken optically.

 Augmented reality is the computer-based extension of reality perception.
-The AR environment thereby expands the user's real visual perception.
+Virtual reality is the creation of a virtual environment.

 In the biomechanics laboratory, measurements are made of isometric maximum forces during different postures.